Connecting Leeds Bradford Airport

 I disagree with the need for a new link road as the congestion problems are caused by insufficient capacity on ring road & surrounding routes.
 But both Option A & B junctions at the A65 do not take account of the traffic on Knott Lane turning right into Leeds.
 Knott Lane is the exit route from Rawdon crematorium.
 Currently Knott Lane becomes impossible to travel up/down when a funeral procession is leaving the crematorium.
 Many need to turn right to travel towards Leeds which is very difficult at present due to traffic flows, but the new scheme will mean it becomes very difficult to try & access the A65 with two lanes of standing traffic when the new traffic lights are on red.
 The proposed junction onto the A65 is too close to Knott Lane / Layton Lane junction, will cause more congestion leading to frustrated drivers which will more than likely cause an increase in accidents / casualty's at this junction.
 Surveys should be undertaken taking account of funerals to gauge a proper understanding of this problem.

-Phil Seager asked about 5 years ago
+Phil Seager asked over 5 years ago

 Thank you for your comments.
 These will be considered as part of the consultation analysis.